bricam/Url-Searcher/README.md

 # Url-Searcher
-A mass url searcher for tumblr/twitter/instagram
+A mass url searcher for tumblr/twitter/instagram.

-Python 3
+Combs through large lists of desirable urls and prints out any that are not currently in use.

-Requires Requests library
+Requires Python 3 and the Requests library.